david-cattermole/mayaMatchMoveSolver/docs/source/tools_cameracontextmenu.rst

     :align: center
     :scale: 100%

 - Cameras can be selected or created.
+See :ref:`Create Camera
+  <create-camera-ref>` tool.

 - MM Image Planes (special image planes for mmSolver) can be created or selected.
+See :ref:`Create Image Plane <create-imageplane-ref>` tool.

 - Lens Layers can be selected, created, or disabled using the *Toggle Camera Distortion* menu item.
+See :ref:`Create Lens
+  <create-lens-ref>` and :ref:`Toggle Camera Lens Distortion
+  <toggle-camera-lens-distortion-tool-ref>` tool

 .. note::